History of FC Seoul: Şenol Güneş years (2007–2009)

-AFC Champions League 2009
+AFC Champions League, 2009

 FC Seoul had its first appearance in the AFC Champions League in 2009.
 They won their first match in the league against Sriwijaya FC.
 After showing poor form in several matches after that, it looked impossible for Seoul to qualify for the second round, but a dramatic come-from-behind victory over reigning champion Gamba Osaka and Sriwijaya's unexpected victory over Shandong Luneng enabled them to advance to the second round with taking second place in Group F. On June 24, 2009, they beat the Kashima Antlers in the Round of 16 and went on to the quarterfinal.

 Nelo Vingada year (2010)

-FC Seoul appointed Nelo Vingada to the manager on December 14, 2009.
+FC Seoul appointed Nelo Vingada as the manager on December 14, 2009.
 Vingada won K League Cup, K League with FC Seoul.
-His record was 20 Wins, 2 Draws, 6 losses in 2010 season.
+His record was 20 Wins, 2 draws, 6 losses in 2010 season.
 His winning percentage (71%) is the highest winning record in the K League.

-FC Seoul recorded an attendance of 60,747 on May 5, 2010 at Seoul World Cup Stadium, This is the highest single-match attendance record of South Korean professional sports history.
-FC Seoul also recorded the single-season (League, Championship, League Cup) highest total attendance new record - 546,397 and the single-regular & post season (League, Championship) highest average attendance new record - 32,576.
+FC Seoul recorded an attendance of 60,747 on May 5, 2010, at Seoul World Cup Stadium, This is the highest single-match attendance record of South Korean professional sports history.
+FC Seoul also recorded the single-season (League, Championship, League Cup) the highest total attendance new record - 546,397 and the single-regular & post season (League, Championship) the highest average attendance new record - 32,576.

 On December 13, 2010, FC Seoul wanted to extend the one-year contract but FC Seoul and Vingada could not agree on salary conditions so Vingada went back to Portugal.